kpn-dsh/dsh-cli/design/model.md

 * deployment _Profiles_,
 * parameters that are specific for this _ProcessorRealization_.

+A _ProcessorRealization_ has a one-to-one relation with a technical solution to deploy services on the DSH.

 ### _ProcessorInstance_

 When a _ProcessorRealization_ is used as part of a _Pipeline_,